JulieNSmut/english-for-designers/04-voice-tone/voice-tone-worksheet.md

 1. We are genuine. - We get small businesses because we were one not too long ago.
 That means we relate to customers’ challenges and passions and speak to them in a familiar, warm, and accessible way.

-2. Our humor is dry. - Our sense of humor is straight-faced, subtle, and a touch eccentric.
-We’re weird but not inappropriate, smart but not snobbish.
-We prefer winking to shouting.
-We’re never condescending or exclusive—we always bring our customers in on the joke.

-3. Personality. - He use a words that is playfull, cheeky and fun.
+2. Personality. - He use a words that is playfull, cheeky and fun.
 He is personal and active interesting words.

+3. Friendly.

 ## Tone